 Art and Things to Do

 P.S.
 1 Contemporary Art Center opened in 1971 and has become the catalyst of neighborhood transformation.
 Housed in a former public school, it stays on the cutting edge, even as it has gained international prominence.
-Make sure to check out its wild summer weekend party, Warm Up.
+Make sure to check out its wild summer weekend party, Warm-Up.
 (46-01 21st St).
-Check out this virtual Long Island City Art Tour.

 Landmarks and Green Spaces